hoangsonww/RecipeGenie-App/.github/CONTRIBUTING.md

 ## Conclusion

-Contributions to StickyNotes App are greatly appreciated and vital for its continuous development.
+Contributions to RecipeGenie are greatly appreciated and vital for its continuous development.
 By participating in this project, you agree to abide by its terms.
 Thank you for your contributions – happy coding!

 ---